 The definitions used in this table are exactly in line with the definitions in the Energy Balance table; supply, transformation and consumption.
 That table does not contain a breakdown by sector (excluding final energy consumption), but it does provide information about imports, exports and bunkering and also provides more detail about the energy commodities.

 Status of the figures:

-Figures up to and including 2017 are definite.
-Figures of 2018 and 2019 are revised provisional.
+Figures up to and including 2018 are definite.
+Figures of 2019 are revised provisional.